AnjaliKumari-03/Finance-Files/README.md

 ## 📌 Conclusion

-This project demonstrates a complete frontend solution for financial tracking, combining **state management, data visualization, and user interaction** in a clean and scalable architecture.
+This project demonstrates a complete frontend solution for financial tracking using modern React practices, data visualization, and clean UI design.

 ---